Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 Refer to the "Dynamics365Client" app registration in the non prod b2c tenant for reference as shown below.
 API permissions shown below needs to be given and admin consent needs to be given by a Global Admin of the B2C tenant.
 Keep the client id and secret of this app for later reference.
 ![image.png](/.attachments/image-263913e3-7020-496c-8bdf-355dc7d7868a.png)

+# 3	Pre-Deployment
+### 3.1 Ensure that the deployment pipeline is setup for the target environment
-- Setup deployment pipelines by following the document below.
+Setup deployment pipeline by following the document below.
 This step requires Azure DevOps permissions to create new **service connections** as well as permission to **edit the pipeline(s)** mentioned in the document below. https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/crm-platform?anchor=deployment

-# 3	Pre-Deployment
-### 3.1 Configure Queues [Automated]
+### 3.2 Configure Queues [Automated]
 The following are the queues to be created.
 1. Business Operations Queue
 2. ITSM Queue